AguaClara/UASB/Reports and Manuals/fall2018report_draft1.md

 ### Future Work
 The team will need to rethink the design for the UASB reactor’s influent system.
 It must be altered to force wastewater to flow more evenly through the sludge blanket to eliminate preferential pathways.

 The team has a few ideas on how to combat this problem.
-One idea is changing the number of influent pipes.
+One idea is to change the number of influent pipes.
 While the majority of tests have been done with a single influent pipe, two pipes could lead to the wastewater being distributed more evenly among the sludge blanket.
 This will be a key area for the team’s tests in the upcoming month.
 So far, the team has only run an experiment with two tubes once, and very little could be concluded from that experiment due to significant leakage at the connection where the influent tube split off into two separate tubes.
 Once the connection is corrected, the team will resume tapioca tests.

 Another idea is to change the geometry of the influent pipe, perhaps to something resembling a sprinkler.
 Again, the team needs to keep in mind that making pipes too small will cause clogging, and then no wastewater will flow through any part of the bed.
 If this were to be tested, this component would need to be designed and then fabricated.

 Overall, the tapioca tests are still in the early stages, and a lot more tests will need to be run before an optimal flow rate and influent design is established.
-There are still several options that need to be explored before a definite one is chosen, and that will take time.

 ### EPA Funding Assurance
 This publication [article] was developed under Assistance Agreement No. SU-83926801 awarded by the U.S. Environmental Protection Agency to Cornell University.
 It has not been formally reviewed by EPA.
 The views expressed in this document are solely those of [name of recipient or names of authors] and do not necessarily reflect those of the Agency.
 EPA does not endorse any products or commercial services mentioned in this publication.